 - Fund A then gives the shares back to Fund B.

-Obviously, this example is based on a single trade and the intricacies of a brokers stock lending and borrowing team are much more complex than this.
+This example is based on a single trade and the intricacies of a brokers stock lending and borrowing team are much more complex than this.

-Even though Deutsche Bank trade in Euros you can have a GBP position.
+Another benefit of shorting as a spread bet is that even though Deutsche Bank trade in Euros you can have a GBP position.

 Short selling with CFDs (contracts for difference)